hadilq/trackable-compiler-plugin/README.md

 ## Usage

-Include the gradle plugin in your project, define a `@Trackable` annotation, and apply it to any classes that you wish to track.
+Include the gradle plugin in your project, define a `@Trackable` annotation, and apply it to any classes that you wish to track or on their parent class or interface.

 ```kotlin
 @Retention(BINARY)